geekygrappler/promo/Notes.md

 TODO there might need to be some kind of application order logic, like A preceeds B but don't need that just yet.

+N.B.
+Total precludes the possibility of having an item or delivery price modifier, but you can have item and delivery modifiers on the same Promotion.

 ### Models

 This is what Marketing managers see and can create on the web client.